Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 Causes

 Hodgkin lymphomas form when your B cells develop genetic changes.
-These changes are acquired.
-This means you develop them during your lifetime instead of being born with them.
+These changes are acquired during your lifetime instead of being inherited.

 When B cells mutate, they create larger than normal, cancerous cells called abnormal Reed-Sternberg cells.
-Reed-Sternberg cells produce cytokines that draw ordinary cells into involved lymph nodes, producing substances that cause Reed-Sternberg cells to grow, hence swollen lymph nodes.
+These produce cytokines that attract ordinary cells into involved lymph nodes, causing swelling.

-The cancer can spread through your lymphatic system to other lymph organs, like your thymus and spleen.
-It can spread to lymph tissue throughout your body.
-Rarely, it can involve other organs like your lungs, liver, and bone marrow (which makes your blood cells).
+The cancer can spread through your lymphatic system to other lymph organs like the thymus and spleen.
+It can reach lymph tissue throughout your body and, rarely, involve other organs like the lungs, liver, and bone marrow.

 Diagnosis

-Diagnosis of this disease takes a little longer before reaching the conclusion concerning the general finding of its extent:
+Diagnosis of this disease takes a little longer before reaching conclusions about its extent:

 01